 - A controversial provision that automatically reduced solar subsidies with the increase in capacity additions will be abolished

-Onshore Wind Power Act: 2 percent target & distance rules (in parliament & should be passed before summer break)
+Onshore Wind Power Act: 2 percent target & distance rules (parliament has made changes; vote planned for 7 July)

 - Govt introduces changes to law on spatial planning and construction to reserve 2 percent of the country’s surface area for onshore wind power (more than twice the area currently designated)